prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 >     # except this ".gitignore" file:
 >     !.gitignore

-### Sending Receipts via Email
+## Sending Receipts via Email

 Instead of, or in addition to, displaying a receipt at the end of the checkout process, the program should prompt the checkout clerk or the customer to indicate whether the customer would like to receive the receipt by email.
 And if so, it should prompt the checkout clerk or the customer to input the customer's email address, and then it should send the receipt information to the customer by email.
 The clerk's network-connected computer should be able to send these emails.

 At the very least, the email should display the checkout timestamp and the total price.
 But ideally it should contain all the receipt information described in the basic requirements.

-> HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use [Sendgrid email templates](/notes/python/packages/sendgrid.md#email-templates) to further control the formatting of email contents
+> HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use [Sendgrid email templates](/notes/python/packages/sendgrid.md#email-templates) to further control the formatting of email contents.

+## Integrating with a CSV File Datastore

+Instead of using a hard-coded `products` variable, download or copy the contents of the provided ["products.csv" file](https://raw.githubusercontent.com/prof-rossetti/intro-to-python/master/data/products.csv) into your project directory in a new subdirectory called "data" (so the path to the CSV file should be "data/products.csv").
+Then update your code to read the `products` from this CSV file.

+> HINT: leverage the capabilities of [The `csv` Module](/notes/python/modules/csv.md) or [The `pandas` Package](/notes/python/packages/pandas.md) for CSV file management.

-### Integrating with a Google Sheets Datastore
+## Integrating with a Google Sheets Datastore

 Instead of using a hard-coded `products` variable or a "products.csv" file as the application's datastore, use this provided [products Google Sheet document](https://docs.google.com/spreadsheets/d/1ItN7Cc2Yn4K90cMIsxi2P045Gzw0y2JHB_EkV4mXXpI/edit?usp=sharing) instead.
+Update your code to read the `products` from this Google Sheet.

-> HINT: leverage the capabilities of [the `gspread` package](/notes/python/packages/gspread.md)
+> HINT: leverage the capabilities of [the `gspread` package](/notes/python/packages/gspread.md).

-### Integrating with a Barcode Scanner
+## Integrating with a Barcode Scanner

 Assemble a handful of real products that have barcodes.